modmore/docs/en/MoreGallery/v1.x/Snippets/00_mgGetImages.md

 #### `&singleImageTpl`

 The name of a chunk to use for the single image view.
 See further down this page for the default and placeholders for this chunk.

+There are also `&singleYoutubeTpl` and `&singleVimeoTpl` properties for [YouTube and Vimeo videos](../Video) respectively, which both follow the same behaviour as the `&singleImageTpl`.

+#### `&singleYoutubeTpl`

+The name of a chunk to use for a single YouTube video embed.
+Works identical to `&singleImageTpl` for YouTube videos.

+#### `&singleVimeoTpl`

+The name of a chunk to use for a single Vimeo video embed.
+Works identical to `&singleImageTpl` for Vimeo videos.

 #### `&singleImageParam`